back

 As long as there are people in financial need, scammers will be looking to take advantage of any ounce of desperation they can sniff out.
 These student loan scams have become increasingly relevant as the national student debt has risen exponentially over the last two decades.

-Like other loans with monthly installments, student loans have monthly payments that can be too much for the student loan borrowers to afford based on their income.
+Like other loans with monthly installments, school loans have monthly payments that can be too much for the student loan borrowers to afford based on their income.
 This has led to a student debt crisis that has left millions of Americans struggling to pay their bills each month.
 And as the balance continues to rise, dishonest businesses keep taking advantage of that struggle.

 Ways to Spot a Student Loan Forgiveness Scam